 The Blinds mode allows you to mix two different waveforms in a creative way, leading to either rough timbres or subtle variations.
 You choose two waveforms amongst a large set, the first one is called the Front Wave and the second one is called the Back Wave.
-You can then progressively transform the first one into the second one by opening a “blind” in the center of the waveform, using manually the Shape knob or leaving it to the Prologue’s LFO shape modulation, to Blinds’ internal LFO shape modulation, or both.
+You can then progressively transform the first one into the second one by opening a “blind” in the center of the waveform, using manually the Shape knob or leaving it to the synth’s LFO shape modulation, to Blinds’ internal LFO shape modulation, or both.
 A similar idea, applied to the monophonic and modular context, was introduced by Dove Audio in their Window Transform Function project that we recommend if you are more into modular.

 You can also expand the possibilities by using the parameters: you can invert the Back Wave, which is useful to modulate a waveform against itself, and set the number of openings to two instead of one with the Places parameter.